richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 Paul's Use Cases

+* User enters and 123 0

+* Parser calls and within the boolFunc class with input arguments 10, 10

+* and(123, 0) returns 1 to Parser

 * User enters 'fd (sum 10 sum 10 10) or (sum 10 sum 20 20)', this is first passed to the parser.

 * Parser calls sum within the mathFunc class with input arguments 10 and 10.